rahulvyasm/Medical-Insurance-Cost-Pediction-using-Machine-Learning/README.md

    ```bash
    python medical_insurance_price_predictor.py
    ```

-## Features
-- Comprehensive data analysis and visualization of insurance costs and factors.
-- Implementation of multiple machine learning models to predict insurance costs.
-- Evaluation of model performance to ensure accuracy and reliability.

 ## Contributing
 Contributions are welcome!
 For major changes, please open an issue first to discuss what you would like to change.
 Ensure to update tests as appropriate.